Supercapacitor: Gondolas

 In Zell am See, Austria, an aerial lift connects the city with Schmittenhöhe mountain.
 The gondolas sometimes run 24 hours per day, using electricity for lights, door opening and communication.
 The only available time for recharging batteries at the stations is during the brief intervals of guest loading and unloading, which is too short to recharge batteries.
 Supercapacitors offer a fast charge, higher number of cycles and longer life time than batteries.
 Emirates Air Line (cable car), also known as the Thames cable car, is a 1-kilometre (0.62 mi) gondola line in London, UK, that crosses the Thames from the Greenwich Peninsula to the Royal Docks.
 The cabins are equipped with a modern infotainment system, which is powered by supercapacitors.

+Supercapacitor assisted (SCA) techniques

+Within the two decades (2005–2025) there was a new family of supercapacitor applications emerged and known as Supercapacitor Assisted (SCA) techniques, based on the research happening at the University of Waikato in Hamilton, New Zealand.
+This SCA techniques family includes unique types of DC-DC converters, lightning protection systems, DC circuit breakers and DC powered appliances such as white goods etc. These techniques developed by the Waikato Power Electronics Research (WaiPER) group under the leadership of Prof Nihal Kularatna has culminated several patents, research publications and some commercial products such as Prodigy 8 series.

+Supercapacitor assisted low dropout regulator (SCALDO) is the first successful power converter technique under the SCA family.
+Supercapacitor assisted surge absorber (SCASA) is the first supercapacitor based surge protector technique which was commercialized by Thor Technologies, Perth, Australia.
+Supercapacitor assisted LED (SCALED) technique is a high efficiency DC lighting technique aimed at DC grid based future buildings.
+With future DC microgrid based DC systems developing, SCA Transient Energy Pump (SCATEP) based DC circuit breaker technique was also recently developed.

+SCA techniques are based on a new theoretical concept now published as SCA Loss Management (SCALoM), aimed at future DC microgrids, DC homes and DC appliances based on renewable energy.

 Developments

 As of 2013 commercially available lithium-ion supercapacitors offered the highest gravimetric specific energy to date, reaching 15 Wh/kg (54 kJ/kg).
 Research focuses on improving specific energy, reducing internal resistance, expanding temperature range, increasing lifetimes and reducing costs.
 Projects include tailored-pore-size electrodes, pseudocapacitive coating or doping materials and improved electrolytes.